nishatrhythm/Bangladesh-Railway-Train-Seat-Matrix-Web-Application/README.md

     # Session-based confirmation
 ```

+### User Authentication Requirements
+**Important**: The web application now requires users to provide their own authentication credentials:

+- **Auth Token**: Obtain from Bangladesh Railway/Shohoz API
+- **Device Key**: Unique device identifier for API access
+- **Local Storage**: Credentials stored securely in browser only
+- **No Server Storage**: Credentials never transmitted to our servers

+**Getting Credentials:**
+1. Visit Bangladesh Railway/Shohoz official app or website
+2. Obtain valid Auth Token and Device Key
+3. Enter credentials in the web application
+4. Credentials are stored locally in your browser

 ### Admin Access from Android
 Administrators can bypass Android restrictions using environment-configured access codes:
 - **Route**: `/admin` - Administrative control panel